Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series300/example331__Directory__Streaming/ReadMe.txt

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Directory and MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Directory and MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.

 example331__Directory__Streaming showcases usage of directory stream in OMM Consumer.
 It demonstrates opening of directory stream as well as its processing.